IoT Security, FedRAMP Support

-Teleport comes in three editions: Community, Pro, and Enterprise.
+Teleport comes in three editions: open-source, Pro, and Enterprise.
 If you’re new to Teleport, start with the free open source Community edition which you can download from our website.
-You can also request a quick overview or demo from our team.
-Or, if you have more general questions, you can reach us at [email protected].
+You can also sign up for Teleport or, if you have more general questions, you can reach us at [email protected].

 - SSH Handshake Explained | What is SSH Handshake?

 - Restricted Shell | Restricted commands for SSH

 - How to Use Certificate Pinning to Improve UX